google/WebFundamentals/src/content/en/updates/2014/01/Web-apps-that-talk-Introduction-to-the-Speech-Synthesis-API.md

     speechSynthesis.speak(msg);

-Note that depending on the platform, Chrome might have to be online for the speech synthesis to work.
+Note: Depending on the platform, Chrome might have to be online for the speech synthesis to work.
 Examine the `localService` flag of the `voice` object to tell.

 ## Demo